Search Engine Optimization

 The Right Content

 Organic search is referred to as “organic” because organic results are meant to reflect the internet’s natural ebb and flow.
-Trends and algorithm updates come and go, but with our team on your side you’ll always be safe.
-Our SEO team will ensure that you’re providing the best content that you can for your users.
+Trends and algorithm updates come and go, but as long as you’re providing the best content that you can for your users, you’ll generally be safe.

-A lot of SEO agencies rely on expensive software and tools to do their job for them, we do not.
-Our approach involves fully understanding your business, determining your users true wants/needs, and recommending the ideal forms of content to satisfy them.
-We believe in doing SEO the right way, which is not by taking shortcuts.
+A lot of SEO agencies rely on expensive software and tools to do their job for them, I do not.
+My approach involves fully understanding your business, determining your users true wants/needs, and recommending the ideal forms of content to satisfy them.
+I believe in doing SEO the right way, which is not by taking shortcuts.
 When done properly, SEO can be one of the best ROI generating investments a company can make.

-Our founder, Mike Ciffone, is known within the SEO community for his SEO auditing ability and knowledge of Technical SEO.
+Throughout my career I’ve built a reputation within the SEO community for my SEO auditing skills and knowledge of Technical SEO.

 Mike is able to dive into tech SEO and uncover things often missed by a less experienced digital marketer.
 He goes further and sees the big picture which can make or break your campaign and results.